orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

 * Do not use nested *DEPENDs generators.

-* During build, the ebuild should not halt the computer, produce heavy swap, lag multitasking, or cause data loss with the kernel OOM killer.
+* During build, the ebuild should not halt the computer, produce heavy swap, lag multitasking, cause data loss with the kernel OOM killer, random build failures (undeterministic build order problems).
 Halting or slow down could be considered a Denial of Service.
 See CVSS availability definition for details.
 The ebuild should override the user provided option with `MAKEOPTS="-j1"` if those problems are present.

 * The ebuild should not do unusal activity.
   See [XZ Utils backdoor](https://en.wikipedia.org/wiki/XZ_Utils_backdoor)